Extreme Event Aware ($\eta$-) Learning: Introduction

 where $\delta$, interpreted as a small quantity, denotes the maximal probability of $X$ falling into the extreme set $E$.

-We study the data-driven setting where we have access to a dataset $\Dc = \{(x_i,u_i,y_i)\}_{i=1}^{n}$ of $n$ data points, where $\forall i$, $x_i \stackrel{d}{=} X$ are independent and identically distributed (IID), $u_i = u(x_i)$, and $y_i = g(u_i)$.
+We study the data-driven setting in which we have access to a dataset \(\Dc=\{(\bfx_i,\bfu_i,y_i)\}_{i=1}^n\), where \(\bfu_i=u(\bfx_i)\) and \(y_i=g(\bfu_i)\).
+When the raw measurements used to construct \(\bfu_i\) may be noisy, \(\bfu_i\) should be understood as the processed training target obtained after any application-specific data-assimilation or bias-correction step.
+Such preprocessing requires additional assumptions, such as a measurement-noise model or an observation operator, and is therefore not a generic component of our setup.
+For the theoretical results below, the inputs \(\bfx_1,\ldots,\bfx_n\) are assumed to be independent and identically distributed according to \(\mu\).
+The extension to dependent data is provided in the Theoretical Extensions section of the Supplementary Information (SI).

 Ideally, we would like to construct an estimator $\hat{u}$ from $\Dc$ so that the estimated push-forward density $(g\circ \hat{u})_\#\mu$ is close to the ground truth $y_\#\mu$, especially in the tail region wherein extreme events live.
-We use the phrases `output statistics' and `push-forward measures' interchangeably to refer $\hat{y}_\#\mu$ and $y_\#\mu$.
+We use the phrases output statistics and push-forward measures interchangeably to refer to $\hat{y}_\#\mu$ and $y_\#\mu$.
 Depending on the specific application, either $\hat y$ or $\hat u$ will be the target.
-For instance, in Bayesian Optimization, often there is no need for explicit construction of $\hat{u}$ \cite{blanchard2021bayesian}, whereas for problems e.g. in climate sciences, obtaining the full state function $u$ is indeed crucial, e.g. the full precipitation spatial field rather than its extreme value \cite{barthel2024non}.
+For instance, in Bayesian Optimization, often there is no need for explicit construction of $\hat{u}$ \cite{blanchard2021bayesian}, whereas for problems, e.g., in climate sciences, obtaining the full state function $u$ is indeed crucial, e.g., the full precipitation spatial field rather than its extreme value \cite{barthel2024non}.